-- Academic Records: Have TWO official transcripts sent to Graduate School Admissions from each college or university you have ever attended.
+Have official transcripts sent to Graduate School Admissions from each college or university you have ever attended.
 We need official transcripts from every institution you have attended, even if coursework from one institution appears on the transcript of another institution.
-Transcripts issued to students are NOT official.
+Transcripts issued to students are NOT official unless submitted to the Graduate School in a sealed envelope that has been sent directly to you.
 If a degree was earned, the official transcripts must confirm the degree and the date it was received.

-If you have not yet received your baccalaureate degree, you must submit TWO official transcripts at the time of application.
-After completion of your degree, you must submit TWO official transcripts showing confirmation of the receipt of the degree.
+If you have not yet received your baccalaureate degree, you must submit official transcripts at the time of application.
+After completion of your degree, you must submit the final, official transcript showing confirmation of the receipt of the degree.

-- Test scores (i.e., GRE, MAT): If required by the department to which you are applying, have official scores sent to the U of A from the testing agency.
+- Test scores (i.e., GRE, MAT): Official scores must be sent to the U of A from the testing agency.
 The UofA institutional code is

 - Degree-seeking applicants: Submit the following items directly to the director of the academic program in which you are interested (if required by the department):